akeneo/pim-docs/cookbook/import_export/create-connector.rst

 Each Job can be configured through a JobInstance, an instance of the Job.

-Means that we can define a job and many instances of this one, with different configurations.
+It means we can define a job and several instances of it, with different configurations.

-Our demo job does not take any configuration, we can create an instance with the following command:
+Please note that this job instance does not take any configuration.

+We can create an instance with the following command:

 .. code-block:: bash